gplubeck/sleuth/README.md

 ## Sleuth

-Sleuth is a simple service monitoring application that is designed to be easy to get up and running and customize to your own liking.
+Sleuth is a simple service monitoring application that uses server side events to push out updates as each service has an update.
+The project is designed to be easy to get up and running and customize to your own liking.

 ### Goals
-I made this project because of my need for a very simple service monitoring application and my desire to be exposed to a handful of new (to me) technologies.
+I made this project because of my desire for a very simple service monitoring application and my desire to be exposed to a handful of new (to me) technologies.
 Below is a more direct listing of what I am hoping to accomplish.

 Goals:
 1. Learn/practice Golang as I read through "The Go Programming Language"